alces-software/flight-appliance-docs/docs/source/torque/torque.rst

 In the above example, assuming the job was submitted as the ``alces`` user and was given the job-ID number ``53``, the scheduler will save the output data from the job in the filename ``/home/alces/testjob.52.login1.<clustername>.prv.alces.network``.

-.. note:: The directory specified must exist and be accessible by the compute node in order for the job you submitted to run
+.. note:: The directory specified must exist and be accessible by the compute node in order for the job you submitted to run.

 Setting working directory for your job
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~